How to Measure Your Cervix Height For A Menstrual Cup

 See our guide image above.

-If you could insert your full index finger before your felt your cervix or you couldn’t reach your cervix this would be classed as a high cervix.
-For cups for high cervix you can find suitable ones in our cups & high cervix article
+- If you could insert your full index finger into your vaginal opening before your felt your cervix or you couldn’t reach your cervix this would be classed as a high cervix.
+For cups for high cervix you can find suitable ones in our cups & high cervix article.
+A high cervix needs longer cups.

-If your finger barely reached the first knuckle on your index finger then you will need a cup suitable for a low cervix and can find suitable ones in our cups & low cervix article.
+- If your finger barely reached the first knuckle on your index finger then you will need a shorter cup suitable for a low cervix and can find the best menstrual cups for you in our cups & low cervix article.
+Low cervix need shallow cups.

 Now that you know your cervix height.
-Go over and visit our Menstrual Cup Comparison Chart to find your perfect Menstrual Cup.
+Go over and visit our Menstrual Cup Comparison Chart to find your perfect cup.

 Written by Roisin Senior Advisor @ The Period Lady